 The overall staffing level of seven employees will remain unchanged in 2026.
 One Equipment Operator/Laborer position will be eliminated.
 A new position, the Director of Public Works, Parks and Recreation, will be created.
 The Director will be responsible for long-range planning for the Upper Providence Preserve and the other open spaces, including Louis Scott Memorial Park, Thompson Park, and Ray Roche Park.
 Ongoing maintenance and long-term capital planning are necessary to ensure these great spaces remain well-maintained for generations of residents to enjoy.
-Additionally, this position will seek to increase recreational activities and programming for children and adults.
+Additionally, this position will aim to expand recreational activities and programs for children and adults.
 Activities such as summer camps, bus trips, and lecture series will be developed.
-Long-term, the Director will explore adding a Community Room to provide residents and groups with a place to meet, recreational opportunities, and programming for adults and seniors.
-As the Upper Providence Preserve is still relatively new, we will evaluate the workload that this and other properties/facilities the staff maintains and determine whether we need additional staff for 2027.
+In the long term, the Director will explore adding a Community Room to provide residents and groups with a place to meet, recreational opportunities, and programming for adults and seniors.
+As the Upper Providence Preserve is still relatively new, we will evaluate the workload for this property and other properties/facilities the staff maintains and determine whether we need additional staff for 2027.